expo/expo/docs/pages/development/getting-started.md

 import { Tab, Tabs } from '~/components/plugins/Tabs';
 import { Terminal } from '~/ui/components/Snippet';

-Development builds of your app are Debug builds of your project that include the [`expo-dev-client`](https://www.npmjs.com/package/expo-dev-client) library, which allows you to develop and debug projects from expo-cli or a compatible server.
+Development builds of your app are Debug builds of your project.
+To create a Development build, [`expo-dev-client`](https://www.npmjs.com/package/expo-dev-client) library is used, which allows you to develop and debug projects from Expo CLI or a compatible server.

-`expo-dev-client` is designed to support any workflow, release process, or set of dependencies in the Expo / React Native ecosystem.
+`expo-dev-client` is designed to support any workflow, release process, or set of dependencies in the Expo/React Native ecosystem.
 Whatever the needs of your project, either now or in the future, you'll be able to create development builds for it and get the productivity and quality of life improvements of JavaScript-driven development.

 ## Installing `expo-dev-client` in your project

-If you have used Expo before, especially with the Managed workflow, [config plugins](/guides/config-plugins.md) will let you customize your project from JavaScript without ever needing to directly modify Xcode or Android Studio projects.
+If you have used Expo before, [config plugins](/guides/config-plugins.md) allow you to customize your project from JavaScript without ever needing to directly modify your project in Xcode or Android Studio.

 <Terminal cmd={[
-"# Only if you don't already have a Managed Workflow project", "$ npx create-expo-app my-app",
+"# Only if you don't already have an Expo project",
+"$ npx create-expo-app my-app",
 "",
 "$ cd my-app",